 If your hair is on a shorter site, either due to haircuts or accidental damage, we will do our best to answer the age-old question… Is your hair long enough to apply hair extensions?
 What’s the best hair extension type for your haircut anyway?

-Not only that, but we will sort it all out in an easy to read fashion.
-To begin with good news, extremely short haircut is not a deal breaker!
+Not only that, but we will sort it all out in an easy-to-read fashion.
+To begin with, good news, an extremely short haircut is not a deal-breaker!
 These are the options that one must consider.
 What if you have no hair or balding?
 There are options for you too.

 Before we dive deeper into best hair extension types for short hair, we need to measure you first!
-There are many great and not so great to get the accurate number.
+There are many great and not so great to get an accurate number.
 Do you know your length already?
-Take a look to see if it wasn’t measured using of the the methods below.
+Take a look to see if it wasn’t measured using the methods below.

 Bad Ways to Measure Your Hair Length

 - Do not use hair that has been collected from a comb or any other place.
-Such technique will not give you a correct measure.
+Such a technique will not give you the correct measure.

-- We’ve seen women that lift a strand or two of their hair from the center and then measuring with a ruler.
+- We’ve seen women that lift a strand or two of their hair from the center and then measure with a ruler.
 That might sound like a great idea at first, but this will not give you an accurate and consistent number.
-You can have so many starting points that numbers can jump up and down like a deflating balloons.
+You can have so many starting points that numbers can jump up and down like a deflating balloon.

 Best Way to Measure Your Hair Length

-- Grab a tape and measure from your hairline aka forehead (where hair starts growing) all the way to your back.
-This is the most accurate way to get a proper hair length since starting point is always the same.
+- Grab a tape and measure from your hairline aka forehead (where hair starts growing) to your back.
+This is the most accurate way to get a proper hair length since the starting point is always the same.